glaukommatos/Gymder/README.md

 In many of the main files in this project, I have included a fair amount of information about my intentions and decisions in the comments.

+I have relied very heavily on the delegate pattern for this implementation.
+If I were targetting a newer version of iOS than iOS 11, I would probably use Combine more heavily instead.
+I haven't played with RxSwift yet, which might have been an option on that lower target.

 ## Todos

 These are generally things I would like to do to make the app better, but that I need more time to do.